Not Even the Ghosts

 “Yeah.
 Thank F░░░ for all them Bourbon biscuits, eh?”

-We laughed but knew exactly what he meant.
+We laughed but knew exactly what Tim meant.
 We were following the river north and could have been anywhere on Earth.
 Water shone to the left of us, mixing colours from the sky with the faint green tinge of chlorophyll.
 The river made a soft liquid sound, lapping the grass that grew on its banks.
 Birds twittered in the dying light.

 Before long we had to use our torches.
 We swung them in the dark, watching shadows lean in and then draw back.
 Our conversation dwindled, till all we could hear was the plop-plop-plopping of the river.